AlfonsoSargiotto/nan-techtest-Sargiotto/README.md

 # nanlabs-techtest
-Repository intended to develop the NaNLABS technical test.
+Repository intended to develop a technical test for a company.
 (Only for demo porpuses)

 ## Short description
-The test consisted in a small API with the objective to create new cards in Trello trough its API.
+The test consisted in a small API with the objective to create new cards in Trello through its API.

 ## Requirements
  - **Python** 3.8.0+